Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Related Work

+\xhdr{Relation to biomedical and chemical data repositories} There is a myriad of databases with therapeutically relevant information.
+For example, BindingDB~\citep{bindingdb} curates binding affinity data, ChEMBL~\citep{chembl} curates bioassay data, THPdb~\citep{usmani2017thpdb} and TTD~\citep{wang2020therapeutic} record information on therapeutic targets, and BioSNAP Datasets~\citep{zitnik2018biosnap} contains biological networks.
+While these biorepositories are important for data deposition and re-use, they do not contain AI-ready datasets (\eg, well-annotated metadata, requisite sample size, and granularity, provenance, multimodal data dynamics, and curation needs), meaning that extensive domain expertise is needed to process the them and construct datasets that can be used for machine learning.

-\xhdr{Relation to existing machine learning benchmarks} Benchmarks have a critical role in facilitating progress in machine learning.
-The popularity of deep learning was fueled by the remarkable performance and efficiency of novel algorithms for image recognition on the ImageNet~\citep{deng2009imagenet}.
-A plethora of machine learning benchmarks were recently developed for a variety of data modalities ({\em e.g.}, graphs, images, text), learning problems ({\em e.g.,} data distribution shift, transfer learning), and application areas ({\em e.g.,} protein biology).
-For example, the Open Graph Benchmark~\citep{hu2020open} pivots the field of graph neural networks to realistic graphs; SuperGLUE~\citep{wang2019superglue} provides difficult but meaningful natural language processing tasks.
-More related to us, MoleculeNet~\citep{molnet} provides a set of machine learning datasets for molecular modeling.
-TAPE~\citep{rao2019evaluating} provides five protein learning tasks for transfer learning models.
-In contrast, TDC broadly covers modalities relevant to therapeutics, including compounds, proteins, biomolecular interactions, genomics, disease taxonomies, regulatory and clinical datasets.
-Further, while MoleculeNet and TAPE focus on improving representations of compounds and proteins, TDC focuses on discovery and development of safe and effective therapeutics.
+\xhdr{Relation to ML benchmarks} Benchmarks have a critical role in facilitating progress in machine learning (\eg, ImageNet~\citep{deng2009imagenet}, Open Graph Benchmark~\citep{hu2020open}, SuperGLUE~\citep{wang2019superglue}).
+More related to us, MoleculeNet~\citep{molnet} provides datasets for molecular modeling and TAPE~\citep{rao2019evaluating} provides five tasks for protein transfer learning.
+In contrast, TDC broadly covers modalities relevant to therapeutics, including compounds, proteins, biomolecular interactions, genomic sequences, disease taxonomies, regulatory and clinical datasets.
+Further, while MoleculeNet and TAPE aim to advance representation learning for compounds and proteins, TDC focuses on drug discovery and development.

-\xhdr{Relation to existing machine-learning infrastructure} Several open-source libraries facilitate biomedical machine learning.
-Notably, DeepChem~\citep{deepchem} provides numerous models to conduct molecular machine learning; DeepPurpose~\citep{deeppurpose} is a scikit-learn style framework for compound and protein modeling; OpenChem~\citep{korshunovaopenchem} and ChemML~\citep{haghighatlari2020chemml} also provide models to conduct ML for drug discovery tasks.
-In contrast, TDC is not a model-driven framework; instead, it provides datasets and formulates machine learning tasks.
-At the core of TDC are datasets and machine learning tasks.
-Further, TDC provides a comprehensive ecosystem of tools and data functions (Section~\ref{sec:functions}) to support design of powerful AI/ML models.
+\xhdr{Relation to therapeutics ML tools} Many open-science tools exist for biomedical machine learning.
+Notably, DeepChem~\citep{deepchem} implements models for molecular machine learning; DeepPurpose~\citep{deeppurpose} is a framework for compound and protein modeling; OpenChem~\citep{korshunovaopenchem} and ChemML~\citep{haghighatlari2020chemml} also provide models for drug discovery tasks.
+In contrast, TDC is not a model-driven framework; instead, it provides datasets and formulates learning tasks.
+Further, TDC provides tools and resources (Section~\ref{sec:functions}) for model development, evaluation, and comparison.